Giancarlo Stanton: 2017: MVP season

 On August 27, Stanton became the first player since Chris Davis in 2013 to hit 50 home runs in one season.
 Stanton also became the sixth player in MLB history to reach 50 home runs before the end of August.
 During the August 29 game versus the Washington Nationals, he hit his 18th home run of the month, tying Rudy York for the most home runs in August, set in 1937.
-Stanton won the NL Player of the Month Award for August, leading the major league with 18 home runs, 37 RBI, 28 runs scored and .899 slugging percentage.
-Stanton hit his 57th home run and drove in four runs on September 23 versus Arizona, giving him 125 RBI on the season, and passing Preston Wilson's franchise record of 121 set in 2000.
+Stanton won the NL Player of the Month Award for August, leading the major league with 18 home runs, 37 RBIs, 28 runs scored and .899 slugging percentage.
+Stanton hit his 57th home run and drove in four runs on September 23 versus Arizona, giving him 125 RBIs on the season, and passing Preston Wilson's franchise record of 121 set in 2000.
 Enhancing the cachet of Stanton's historic season, ESPN ranked Marlins Park as one of the six most difficult stadiums in which to hit a home run in 2017.

-He finished the season with 59 home runs and 132 RBI, and batted .281.
+He finished the season with 59 home runs and 132 RBIs and batted .281.
 He yet again hit the ball with the highest exit velocity in the major league all season, at 120.1 miles per hour.
 He also had the highest ISO (Isolated Power) of all MLB players in 2017, at .350.
 He was also the first player in the National League since Prince Fielder in 2007 to hit 50 or more home runs in a season.

 Before Game 2 of the World Series, Stanton was presented with the Hank Aaron Award, the second of his career, as the "most outstanding offensive performer" in the National League.
 On November 16, Stanton was named the National League's Most Valuable Player, beating out Cincinnati Reds' first baseman Joey Votto by two voting points.
-At the end of his MVP season, Stanton was the holder of 10 Marlins records including most career home runs (267), RBI (672), slugging percentage (.554), total bases (1,983), strikeouts (1,140), and single-season records for home runs (59), RBI (132), slugging percentage (.631), extra-base hits (91), and total bases (377).
+At the end of his MVP season, Stanton was the holder of 10 Marlins records including most career home runs (267), RBIs (672), slugging percentage (.554), total bases (1,983), strikeouts (1,140), and single-season records for home runs (59), RBIs (132), slugging percentage (.631), extra-base hits (91), and total bases (377).